CrazyRedMachine/NostalgiaIO/README.md

 # NostalgiaIO

-Tools and notes on using a Nostalgia control panel, for official cabinets and home setups
+Arduino Leonardo firmware for arcade Nostalgia control panel, for official cabinets and home setups

-## Enhanced mode (Arduino firmware)
+## Arduino firmware

 The arduino can communicate with an acio device on the serial interface, but in order to do so **it needs RS232 to TTL conversion**.
+I use a HW-027 rs232 to TTL adapter which is based around the MAX3232 chip.

 ## Pinout